-- Prevent, by any means available, spillage from entering drains or water courses - Recover product wherever possible. - ▶ IF DRY: Use dry clean up procedures and avoid generating dust.
-Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services.
+- Prevent, by any means available, spillage from entering drains or water courses. - Recover product wherever possible. - FIF DRY: Use dry clean up procedures and avoid generating dust.
+Collect residues and place in sealed plastic bags or other containers for

+- ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise Emergency Services.